Anwar1020/Virtual_World/README.md

 5. Access the application in your web browser at `http://localhost:8000`.

+## Creating a Superuser

+To access the Django admin panel and manage the application's data, you can create a superuser account using the following steps:

+1. Ensure your Django project is running.
+If not, start the development server:

+    ```bash
+    python manage.py runserver
+    ```

+2. Open a terminal or command prompt and navigate to your project directory.

+3. Run the following command:

+    ```bash
+    python manage.py createsuperuser
+    ```

+4. You will be prompted to enter a username, email address, and password for the superuser account.

+5. Once the superuser account is created successfully, you can access the Django admin panel by going to `http://localhost:8000/admin/` in your web browser.

+6. Log in with the superuser credentials to access the admin panel and manage users, content, and other site functionalities.

 ## Usage

 1. Register a new account or log in with existing credentials.